How to choose an agency and set a budget for a website redesign?

 Setting a budget without knowing the scope often means missing the mark.
 It is better to estimate the cost based on functional requirements and the expected level of finish.
 Here's how to structure your thinking and your budget.

-A simple showcase website can be designed on a reasonable budget, while an e-commerce site or business platform requires more extensive skills.
-For a standard website redesign, plan for a realistic range of costs: UX/design, development, SEO migration, integrations, and training.
+A simple showcase website can be designed with a reasonable entry-level budget, while an e-commerce site or business platform requires broader skills.
+For a standard website redesign, plan for a realistic range: UX/design, development, SEO migration, integrations, and training.
 Remember to include maintenance and upgrades in your forecast.

 Common billing models

-Agencies generally offer two models: fixed price (fixed price for a defined scope) or time and materials (T&M).
-Fixed prices provide reassurance on the cost but require very precise specifications.
-Time and materials offer more flexibility for projects that evolve over time.
-Always ask for a detailed quote that distinguishes between design, development, testing, migration, and maintenance.
+Agencies generally offer two models: flat rate (fixed price for a defined scope) or time and materials (T&M).
+A flat rate provides price certainty but requires very precise specifications.
+Time and materials offers more flexibility for evolving projects.
+Always ask for a detailed quote that breaks down design, development, testing, migration, and maintenance.

 Recommended budget allocation

-A pragmatic distribution helps prioritize spending: for example, 40% for development and infrastructure, 30% for strategy, UX, and design, and 30% for content, SEO, and launch.
-Adjust these ratios according to your situation: if your site is struggling with SEO, increase the portion dedicated to migration and content.
+A pragmatic allocation helps prioritize spending: for example, 40% for development and infrastructure, 30% for strategy, UX, and design, and 30% for content, SEO, and launch.
+Adjust these ratios according to your situation: if your site suffers from poor SEO, increase the portion dedicated to migration and content.

 Recurring fees and hidden costs

 Check recurring costs: hosting, CDN, licenses, plugins, email management, TLS certificates, and support.
-Ask whether corrective and upgrade maintenance is included or billed separately.
+Ask if corrective and evolutionary maintenance is included or billed separately.
 Don't forget post-launch marketing costs: AdWords campaigns, social media, emailing, and automation to capture leads.

 3. Choosing your agency: practical criteria and evaluation method

-The ideal agency combines technical expertise, product knowledge, SEO skills, and the ability to manage migration without losing search engine rankings.
+The ideal agency combines technical expertise, product sense, SEO skills, and the ability to manage migration without losing search engine rankings.
 Here's how to compare providers to make the right choice.

 Portfolio and customer feedback